Property and Invariant Functions¶

 (or? f g a)

-- takes
+takes

-a
+f: a ->booltakes

 bool

-the results of applying both f
+or the results of applying both f and g to a

 Supported in either invariants or properties.